vitorpio/pybible-cli/README.md

     ...
     And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen.

-Reference third chapter from the book of John:
+Reference the third chapter from the book of John:

     $ pybible --chapter john 3
     There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: